Danie-O/Iris-Dataset-Classification-And-Clustering/README.md

 # Iris-Dataset-Classification-And-Clustering

-Analysis of the IRIS dataset, and modelling using popular classification and clustering algorithms such as:
+Analysis and modelling of the IRIS dataset using popular classification and clustering algorithms such as:

 (Classification)
 - Logistic regression
 - KNN classifier